 Choosing Ethereum over Bitcoin is a little like choosing an apple over an orange: It depends on your taste.

 If you’re into crypto solely to trade it, there’s little practical difference between Bitcoin and Ethereum, and it’s up to you to speculate on the price.
-Who knows what’ll happen: Ethereum is moving to a proof of stake chain, and that could affect the price.
-But, simultaneously, the mining difficulty of Bitcoin is due to halve in 2020 (the result of a rule hardcoded onto the Bitcoin protocol), and pundits say that’s supposed to pump up the price, too.
-Nobody can predict the future, or, more to the point, the future worth of these two technologies.
+Ethereum is moving to a proof of stake chain, known as Ethereum 2.0, which is expected to be fully released by the end of this year, and that could affect the price.
+But, simultaneously, the mining difficulty of Bitcoin is due to halve in 2024 (the result of a rule hardcoded onto the Bitcoin protocol), and pundits say that’s supposed to pump up the price, too.
+Nobody can predict the future, or future worth, of these two technologies.

-Still, diversifying your investments does not necessarily negate risk.
-Remember that investments are risky, and that cryptocurrency investments could be even riskier, if historically volatile prices are anything to go by.
-Never invest more than you’re willing to lose.
+Remember that all investments are risky, and that cryptocurrency investments could be among the riskiest, if historically volatile prices are anything to go by.
+Never invest more than you’re willing to lose, and only use well-known and trusted crypto trading platforms like Wealthsimple to avoid online hacks and enjoy secure crypto purchases.